MicrosoftDocs/minecraft-creator/creator/Documents/ExperimentalFeaturesToggle.md

    ![image showing a pop up to confirm if you want ot activate experimental features in Minecraft](Media/ExperimentalFeatures/ActivateExperiments.png)

-Once you select **Activate Experiments**, A copy of your existing world will be created that will get the same name as the original world with “Copy of...” added in front of it.
+After you select **Activate Experiments**, a copy of your existing world will be created.
+The copy will have the same name as the original world with “Copy of...” added in front of it.

 :::image type="content" source="Media/ExperimentalFeatures/CopyOfWorld.png" alt-text="Image showing a duplicated world":::

 ### Verify that the World has Experimental Features Enabled

-Once you’ve created a world that has an experimental feature toggle enabled, your world will get a **tag** next to the game mode in your Worlds list that says **Experimental**.
+After you’ve created a world that has an experimental feature toggle enabled, your world will get a **tag** next to the game mode in your Worlds list that says **Experimental**.

 :::image type="content" source="Media/ExperimentalFeatures/SurvivalExperimental.png" alt-text="image showcasing a survival world that has the Experimental tag applied":::

 Another way to identify if your world is using experimental toggles is to visit the settings for your world.
-On the **Game** world settings, scroll down to the **Experiments** section to see which experiments are enabled.
+In the **Game** world settings, scroll down to the **Experiments** section to see which experiments are enabled.

 > [!IMPORTANT]
-> Worlds that use the experimental features toggle cannot be restored to a non-experimental state.
+> Worlds that use experimental features cannot be restored to a non-experimental state.

 ## What's Next?